nbailey1776/csc491-control-systems/README.md

 In linux or macos, you can install a python package using the command

-pip3 install numpy
+pip3 install _name_of_package_

-If you are using pycharm, open Settings>Project:python>Python Interpreter.
+If you are using Pycharm, the following options are availab;e:

+1. Open Settings>Project:python>Python Interpreter.
 Make sure that the latest python interpreter is selected at the top, and then click "+" do add a package and search for the needed package.
-For example, my system is set up as shown below.
+For example:

 ![Alt text](_images/pythonpackages.png?raw=true "Title")

-Alternatively, you may use this requirements file to download all the necessary dependencies: [requirements.txt](https://drive.google.com/file/d/1--3DUmJV08HGFZlCZeH6IYGUhyRb31Z3/view?usp=sharing)
+2. Alternatively, you may use this requirements file to download all the necessary dependencies.

-To install these dependencies, simply use the command:
+> To install these dependencies, simply use the command:

-pip3 install -r requirements.txt
+> pip3 install -r requirements.txt

+> NOTE: Pycharm sets up a virtual environment for you, so if you are using Pycharm, instructions on _venv_ can be skipped.

 # Jupyter Notebooks

 The Jupyter notebooks in this repository were developed by Dr. Robert Leishman at Air Force Institute of Technology.

 They are designed to be run in google colab.